danvk/aoc2023/README.md

 ## Day by day

+### Day 21

+Part 1 is straightforward.
+Part 2 is slow as molasses.
+I don't think speeding up the direct implementation is worthwhile.

+Ideas:

+- Look for a pattern in the deltas between steps
+- Do the interior tiles eventually settle into a pattern?

 ### Day 20 (10029 / 7219)

 The first part was fine, just took some care.
 I wanted to set up pointers to "next" nodes, but in retrospect that was a waste of time.
 I should have just used a hash map, I wound up needing it anyway.
 I could have used a union type since the two types of modules are so different, but I wound up just mushing the two together in a struct.